GNtem2/python_journey/README.md

 ## Data Wrangling

 ### Opening files
-The file also contains illustration about opening of R files in the form of .Rda.
+The starting point for learning python is pandas.
+A small example is given below on opening of file in jupyter notebook.
+Documentation for pandas can be found at https://pandas.pydata.org/pandas-docs/stable/user_guide/.cThe file also contains illustration about opening of R files in the form of .Rda.
 You will need to import pyreadr and pyreadr.read_r("name of file.rda").
 Xcel files like csv can be opened using pandas.
 You will need to import pandas as pd then run this line pd.read_csv("name of file.csv").

 ```python
 import pandas as pd
 import pyreadr
 pd.read_csv('name of file.csv')
 ```

 ## Handling dataframe

 Pandas data frame can be merged using pd.concat([file1,file2],axis=1).
 The line axis=1 indicates that the merge is by columns.
 Similarly, dropping a column is performed by specifying drop after name of file such as file.drop (['name of column'],axis=1).
 Selecting a column from data frame can be done by writing file['name of column']. selcting multiple columns require [['name of column1','name of column2']].